ufozone/ha-zcs-mower/README.md

 ### General settings

-> [!NOTE]
+> [!IMPORTANT]
-> This part of the documentation is incomplete or outdated.

-1. **Re-generate a new client key (only recommended if a connection is no longer possible).**

-2. **At what time does the daily standby time start?**

-3. **At what time does the daily standby time end?**
+> **These settings have a major impact on the data usage of the Connect module.**
+> In the best case, activate +Infinity for your lawn mower(s).
+> If you have not activated +Infinity, you should only carefully select lower values than the default values.
+If you change these values, you should monitor your data usage in the mobile app and adjust the settings again if necessary.

+The following settings are available:

+* **Re-generate client key:**

+    Regeneration is only recommended if authentication is no longer possible and the status of the lawn mowers can no longer be retrieved.
+    **:information: Please note** that regenerating will not improve the situation if the monthly data volume has been used up or the Connect expiration date has passed.

+* **Start daily standby time:**

+* **End daily standby time:**

-4. **Every how many seconds should the data be updated when one or more lawn mowers are working?**
+* **Update interval when one or more lawn mowers are working:**

-5. **Every how many seconds should the data be updated when all lawn mowers are on standby time?**
+* **Update interval when all lawn mowers are on standby time:**

-6. **Every how many seconds should the data be updated when all lawn mowers are idle?**
+* **Update interval when all lawn mowers are idle:**

-7. **Enable position tracing?**

-8. **Default: Every how many seconds should the lawn mower wake up?**

-9. **+Infinity: Every how many seconds should the lawn mower wake up**
+* **Position tracing:**

+    Activate this field if you want to use the periodical position tracing of your lawn mower(s).
+Your lawn mower(s) will report their position more often.

+    **:warning: Attention:** Activating this function increases data usage significantly.

+* **Wake up command on lawn mower(s):**

+    While the lawn mower is working, the Connect Module must be woken up from time to time to send a current status.

+    Waking up has a strong influence on data usage.
+For this reason, one value can be specified for lawn mower(s) with activated +Infinity and a value without.

+  * **Default connection:** A good value is 1800 seconds.

+  * **+Infinity connection:** A good value is 300 seconds.

 ### Remove client from lawn mower(s)